Sash Mechanics of Historic Windows

 - Know how to repair or replace window chains or ropes.

 - Recognize how to weatherize an old sash.

 The workshop will be held at the historic Millhafen Farm—the headquarters of Craftwork Training Center and LimeWorks.us— located at 3145 State Road, Telford, PA 18969.
-A nonrefundable deposit of $100 is required two weeks in advance with the balance due at the beginning of the workshop.
-All the necessary materials and tools will be supplied and a light lunch is provided for your convenience.
+A non-refundable deposit of $100 is required two weeks in advance with the balance due at the beginning of the workshop.
+All the necessary materials and tools will be supplied for your convenience.
 The program will start promptly at 8:00 am.
 Please arrive 15 minutes early to complete the check-in process and come appropriately dressed and prepared for hands-on training.
 To ensure an exceptional learning experience, the class size is limited.
-However, a minimum of 3 participants is required to hold the workshop.
+However, a minimum of 6 participants is required to hold the workshop.